arthur-debert/google-code-issues-migrator/README.md

       -c, --google-code-cookie  Supply cookies to use for scraping Google Code --skip-closed             Skip all closed bugs
-      --start-at                Start at the given Google Code issue number
+      --start-at                Start at the given Google Code issue number --migrate-stars           Migrate binned star counts as labels

     You will be prompted for your github password.

 `--assign-owner` automatically assigns any issues that currently have an owner to your Github user (the one running the script), even if you weren't the